More red ink: US budget deficit through July hit $2.54T | Business

 The US budget deficit hit $2.54 trillion for the first 10 months of this budget year, fed by spending to support the country after the pandemic-induced recession.

-The figures keep the deficit on track to be second largest annual shortfall in U.S. history, behind only the most recent fiscal year that ended September 30.
+The figures keep the deficit on track to be second largest annual shortfall in US history, behind only the most recent fiscal year that ended Sept 30.

-Still, the Treasury Department reported Wednesday that the deficit through July is 9.5% lower than the same period a year ago.

 The deficit for the 2020 budget year hit an all-time high of $3.1 trillion after Congress passed trillions of dollars in support in the form of individual stimulus payments, enhanced unemployment benefits and support for small businesses.